cmu-delphi/delphi-epidata/docs/api/covidcast.md

 The `geo_value` field specifies the geographic location whose estimate is being reported.
 County-level estimates are reported by the county FIPS code.
-All FIPS codes are reported according to TODO year and source, *except* for FIPS codes used by the `jhu-csse` source.
+All FIPS codes are reported using pre-2015 FIPS code assignments, *except* for FIPS codes used by the `jhu-csse` source.
 These are reported exactly as JHU reports their data.